oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

 ## Task 3: Additional post-migration tasks

 Once the tests complete, you shut down the source database.
-This ensures noone by mistake connects to the wrong database.
+This ensures no one by mistake connects to the wrong database.

 1. Exit SQL*Plus.